 Past tense continuous DO

-For the past continuous tense, we use the verb DO in combination with the ending -ing.
+We use the verb DO in combination with the ending -ing for the past continuous tense.
 However, you need to add the adjective “was/were” before the verb in the form DOING.
-If the meaning of the sentence is negative, we use “was not/wasn’t” or “were not/weren’t”.
+If the sentence’s meaning is negative, we use “was not/wasn’t” or “were not/weren’t.”

-When to use WAS and when to use WERE?
+When to utilize WAS and when to operate Lived?

 It’s simple.
-WAS is used when the subject performing the action is 1st or 3rd person singular.
-That is, if the subject in the sentence is “I did/he did,” we will use the WAS form.
+WAS is used when the subject acting is 1st or 3rd person singular.
+If the subject in the sentence is “I did/he did,” we will use the WAS form.

-For other persons, we use the WERE form.
-However, we often find that the verb WERE is used in every person completely.
-However, it is grammatically correct to distinguish these 2 forms.
+For other persons, we use the Lived form.
+However, we often find that the verb Lived is used by every person ultimately.
+However, it is grammatically correct to distinguish these two forms.

 Examples:

-- You were doing your homeworks all night.
+• You were doing your homework all night.

-English is a beautiful language in which to continually improve.
-Therefore, all it takes is a little diligence, establishing a routine to learn and a positive attitude and the results will present themselves.
-Who knows, maybe in six months you will travel abroad and have no problem talking to the locals.
+English is a beautiful language in which to improve continually.
+Therefore, all it takes is diligence, establishing a learning routine, and a positive attitude, and the results will present themselves.
+You may travel abroad in six months and have no problem talking to the locals.